 The purpose of this study is to compare the effectiveness of two different treatments for symptoms of PTSD.
 In addition, we are interested in finding out if a medication called D-cycloserine (a cognitive enhancer) improves the effectiveness of these treatments by enhancing the learning that takes place during therapy.

 Who is the Study for?

-This is a study for adult women in the Boston area who are suffering from Post-Traumatic Stress Disorder (PTSD) as a result of interpersonal violence or sexual assault.
+This is a study for adults in the Boston area who are suffering from Post-Traumatic Stress Disorder (PTSD) as a result of a traumatic event, including interpersonal violence or sexual assault.
 PTSD is a condition characterized by anxiety and avoidance of stressful memories.
 Click here to read more about PTSD.